rubrikinc/rbkcli/docs/json_output.md

         ```
         Obs.: We can see it returns the same output without the looped key.

 - **-T/--table:** This is an optional argument and a flag used to convert the final output into a table where possible.
-This canno't be used with *[-L/--list]* or *[-P/--pretty_print]*.
-The Table argument will atempt to convert every key into a row, if the output contains multiple results with keys of same name (multiple results and all of them have an "id" key for example), then one row with that name will be created and the values for each result will be added as a line.
+This cannot be used with *[-L/--list]* or *[-P/--pretty_print]*.
+The Table argument will attempt to convert every key into a row, if the output contains multiple results with keys of same name (multiple results and all of them have an "id" key for example), then one row with that name will be created and the values for each result will be added as a line.
 It works best with outputs that contain multiple results and it looks nicer when it is used with *[-s/--select]* or *[-f/--filter]* .
     1. To generate a table for an output, use the following:
     Example 1
         ```